 Chefs usually add Chinese Salt in their foods, but I used Maggi Chicken cube because of the unavailability in my area.
 You can also add chicken powder.

 For the layering of Biryani few vegetables are added.
-Like sliced tomatoes, chopped coriander and mint leaves and stem off green chilies.
+Like sliced tomatoes, chopped coriander, mint leaves, and stem off green chilies.

-Definitely, homemade crispy fried onions brings out the best flavor but still whenever in hurry go with the store bought fried onions.
+Homemade crispy fried onions brings out the best flavor, but still, whenever you are in a hurry, go with the store bought fried onions.

 Karachi style deghi Chicken Biryani Recipe:

-Let’s move towards the recipe and starts with easy step by step process.
+Let’s move towards the recipe and start with an easy step-by-step process.

 Step 1 : Making of Biryani Masala:

 Start your biryani process by making the biryani masala/curry/korma.
 First wash your chicken properly and set aside in a strainer.
-On high flame, In a large pot add oil, ginger garlic paste, chicken. then add shan Bombay biryani mix , kashmiri red chili powder and chicken cube.
+On high flame, add oil, ginger garlic paste, and chicken in a large pot. then add shan Bombay biryani mix , kashmiri red chili powder and chicken cube.

 Mix for a minute or two.
 Now add Whole spices like Cloves, Green Cardamon, Cinnamon sticks and Whole Black Pepper or you can omit or add them according to your availability.

-If your family prefer Biryani with potatoes then add potatoes now (cut into chunks), mix well and add two cups of water and cook covered for 10-15 minutes on low-medium flame or until the potatoes are near to cooked (70% cooked).
+If your family prefers Biryani with potatoes, add potatoes now (cut into chunks), mix well, add two cups of water, and cook covered for 10-15 minutes on low-medium flame or until the potatoes are near to cooked (70% cooked).
 Then turn off the flame.

 Step 2: Parboiling ( partial boiling) of the Rice: